Population: 2.88 million

 Overview of the Lithuanian fisheries and aquaculture sector

-The Lithuanian fleet is divided into 3 segments: small-scale; operating in the Baltic Sea coastal area, large-scale; operating in the Baltic Sea and long-distance fleet; the largest in terms of capacity and economic size by far.
+The Lithuanian fleet is divided into 3 segments: small-scale operating in the Baltic Sea coastal area, large-scale operating in the Baltic Sea, and the long-distance fleet which is largest in terms of capacity and economic size by a wide margin.

 Marine fisheries represent about 97 % of the total Lithuanian catch.
-Total capture fisheries catch in 2015 was 41,300 tonnes.
-Lithuania’s fishing fleet is overwhelmingly made up of small coastal fishing vessels under 12 m long, numbering 145 vessels in 2015, while only 32 fishing vessels operate in the open Baltic Sea.
-Lithuania has 7 long distance fishing vessels which operate off Mauritania and 4 vessels operating in Morocco waters.
+Total capture fisheries catch in 2015 was 83,705 tonnes which included the Baltic Sea, long-distance ocean and inland fisheries.
+Lithuania’s fishing fleet is overwhelmingly made up of small coastal fishing vessels under 12 metres long, numbering 145 vessels in 2015, while only 32 fishing vessels operate in the open Baltic Sea.
+Lithuania has 7 long distance fishing vessels which operate off Mauritania and 4 vessels operating in Moroccan waters.
 The remaining vessels are used for coastal fishing and Baltic Sea offshore fishing.
-The average vessel age is 32.
+The average vessel age is 32 years.
 Lithuania's fleet has been reduced significantly in the past decade.

-High-seas fishing vessels are operating off the West Africa coast (exclusive economic zones of the Islamic Republic of Mauritania, the Kingdom of Morocco, Guinea, and Senegal).
+High-seas fishing vessels are operating off the West Africa coast, in the exclusive economic zones of the Islamic Republic of Mauritania, the Kingdom of Morocco, Guinea, and Senegal.
 The Lithuanian high-seas fleet fishes in areas regulated by Northwest Atlantic Fisheries Organization (NAFO), Northeast Atlantic Fisheries Commission (NEAFC) and South Pacific Regional Fisheries Management Organisation (SPRFMO).
 The main commercial species in the high-seas fisheries are mackerel, sardinella and redfish, as well as shrimp caught in the Svalbard area.

 Comprising 40 enterprises, the Lithuanian aquaculture sector produced around 3,845 tonnes of fish in 2014.
 Most of the fish are produced in 9.2 thousand hectares of fish ponds.
 Companies are focused increasingly on organic production.
-Currently, organic fish is produced in more than 50 % of the total water reservoirs.
+Currently, organic fish are produced in more than 50 % of the total water reservoirs.
 Production in recirculation systems is growing.
 Carp is the main species, representing over 90 % in weight and 80 % in value of total production.
 Other important fish species include sturgeon, rainbow trout, northern pike, and African catfish.
 Most fish produced from aquaculture are consumed within the country, and the main export markets are Poland and Latvia.
 There is no marine aquaculture in Lithuania.

 Processing and trade

-Key challenges in the fishing sector are to reach environmentally sustainable and profitable fisheries, achieved by enhancing the competitiveness of fisheries businesses and reducing the impact of fisheries on the marine environment.
+The key challenge for the fishing sector is to develop environmentally sustainable and profitable fisheries by enhancing the competitiveness of fisheries businesses and reducing the impact of fisheries on the marine environment.

-Aquaculture sector aims to increase energy efficiency and renewable energy use in pond aquaculture and closed recirculation systems, develop farming of species that can open new markets and fetch higher prices as well as to preserve traditional extensive aquaculture and organic production.
+The aquaculture sector aims to increase energy efficiency and renewable energy use in pond aquaculture and closed recirculation systems, develop farming of species that can open new markets and fetch higher prices, and preserve traditional extensive aquaculture and organic production.

-The main challenge in processing industry is improving market organization, and increasing profitability to achieve sustainability of the entire market chain as well as reducing dependency on imported raw materials.
+The main challenge in the processing industry is improving market organization, increasing profitability to achieve sustainability of the entire market chain, and reducing dependency on imported raw materials.